Homan13/cloudFormation/drupal/SingleInstanceDrupal/README.md

 This repository contains the following projects;

 **cf-drupal-singleinstance-al2.yaml** - This template will launch a single Amazon Linux 2 (AL2) Elastic Compute Cloud (EC2) instance and configure a Drupal enabled LAMP stack as a web server and database serving up the site.
-This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.5.x (AL2), MariaDB 10.6.x (Ubuntu and RHEL) and PHP 8.1.x.
+This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.1.x.

+**cf-drupal-singleinstance-al2023.yaml** - This template will launch a single Amazon Linux 2023 (AL2023) Elastic Compute Cloud (EC2) instance and configure a Drupal enabled LAMP stack as a web server and database serving up the site.
+This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.5.x, and PHP 8.1.x.

 **cf-drupal-singleinstance-rhel.yaml** - This template will launch a single Red Hat Enterprise Linux (RHEL) 9 Elastic Compute Cloud (EC2) instance and configure a Drupal enabled LAMP stack as a web server and database serving up the site.
-This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.5.x (AL2), MariaDB 10.6.x (Ubuntu and RHEL) and PHP 8.1.x.
+This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.6.x and PHP 8.1.x.

 **cf-drupal-singleinstance-ubuntu.yaml** - This template will launch a single Ubuntu 22.04 Elastic Compute Cloud (EC2) instance and configure a Drupal enabled LAMP stack as a web server and database serving up the site.
-This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.5.x (AL2), MariaDB 10.6.x (Ubuntu and RHEL) and PHP 8.1.x.
+This stack is running the following software versions; Drupal 10.0.x, Apache 2.4.x, MariaDB 10.6.x and PHP 8.1.x.

 ### Prerequisites